Articles for Translators

 to become a successful freelance translator

-After completing their translation training programmes
+After completing their translation training programmes at higher

-at higher professional education or university level,
+professional education or university level, many students can’t

-many students can’t wait to set up as a freelance translator.
+wait to set up as a freelance translator.
+However, gaining a foothold

-However, gaining a foothold as a freelancer in a very
+as a freelancer in a very competitive translation market may turn

-pretty complicated business.
+out to be a pretty complicated business.
 Translation agencies are

-not usually keen on contracting inexperienced translators,
+not usually keen on contracting inexperienced translators, business

-tools, and the tax authorities won’t just accept anyone
+tax authorities won’t just accept anyone as a self-employed person…

 Read